Christa McAuliffe Space Center: Teaching method

-Simulator Technology
+Simulator technology

-The Space Center employs technologies and equipment to achieve its simulations.
-In each ship, there is a powerful sound system (including a powerful bass response to simulate the feeling of the reactor core) hooked up to an industry standard mixing board which combines input from a combination of sound sources heard through the main speakers, such as, sound effects, music, DVD players, CD players, microphones, and voice distorters.
+The space center employs technologies and equipment to achieve its simulations.
+In each ship, there is a powerful sound system (including a powerful bass response to simulate the feeling of the reactor core) hooked up to an industry standard mixing board which combines input from a combination of sound sources heard through the main speakers, such as, sound effects, music, microphones, and voice distorter.

 The video system is just as complex.
-Each mission available has a story DVD with clips compiled for scenes in a story and other visual effects.
-These video sources are all controlled by a video switcher so that it appears to be a seamless video.
-In addition to movie clips, the Space Center also makes its own tactical screens.
+In the past, missions had a story DVD with clips compiled for scenes in a story and other visual effects.
+These video sources were all controlled by a video switcher so that it appears to be a seamless video.
+Now, the space center uses a software called "Thorium" to manage mission visuals.
+The space center also makes its own tactical screens.
 Tactical screens are in essence complex power points that can be networked to display real time information about the ship.
 This information may include information about things related to the current story such as ship systems while others may be maps or other mission information.
-Various programs have been used to create these screens including HyperCard, Runtime Revolution, and Thorium.
+Various programs have been used to create these screens, including HyperCard, Runtime Revolution, and Thorium.

-Each simulator is also equipped with a lighting system allowing both red and white lights to be displayed; red during alerts and white during normal alert levels.
+Each simulator is also equipped with a lighting system allowing several different colored lights to be displayed.
+For instance, red during alerts and blue during normal alert levels.
 Each set of lights is attached to a dimmer in the control room allowing the lights to manually fluctuate in different events during a mission, such as a torpedo impact or power failure.
-The most advanced set of lights at the Space Center is installed in the Galileo.
-The lighting system in the Galileo is capable of being controlled via computer making effects seem more realistic.